Please note that the application deadlines for Winter 2023 are as follows:

 All students who apply are considered for financial support, normally in the form of a scholarship that can be supplemented by Teaching or Research Assistantships.

-The Department offers two options toward the M.A. degree; one thesis, and the other non-thesis.
-Both options consist of 48 credits and are designed to be completed in four terms (of 12 credits each).
-It is rare for any student pursuing the thesis option to complete the degree in less than two years, although some students do complete the research paper option in one year (Fall, Winter, and Summer terms) or in 16 months (Fall, Winter, Summer, and Fall terms).
+The Department offers two options toward the M.A. degree; one thesis (45 credits), and the other non-thesis (48 credits).
+Both options are designed to be completed in four terms and both entail a substantial piece of independent research undertaken with the guidance of a supervisor.
+It is rare for any student pursuing the M.A. to complete the degree in less than two years, although in certain circumstances it is possible to do so in one year (Fall, Winter, and Summer terms) or in 16 months (Fall, Winter, Summer, and Fall terms).
+M.A. students must complete the program within three years.

 In the thesis option, students must successfully complete Graduate Research Seminar (ENGL 694) and five seminars, and write a thesis of 80–100 pages that adheres to the guidelines set under the thesis regulations of Graduate and Postdoctoral Studies.
 Students submit a proposal for the thesis to the Graduate Administration Committee in the Department; the proposal must be approved before students begin working on the thesis.
 When completed, the thesis is submitted to the Thesis Office and is reviewed by an External Examiner.